konfirm/kontext/README.md

 That should be either a familiar syntax, or at least comprehensible.

 ### Models
-With Kontext you cannot create an explicit model, it does suffice to simply provide an object and it will become the model.
+With Kontext you don't create an explicit model, it does suffice to simply provide an object and it will become the model.
 As we are in to a very basic example, the html above would work with the following binding:

 ```js
 kontext.bind({title: 'Hello', body: 'My first article'});